eldesh/semverq/readme.md

 ## Validation

-semverq always validates the input string as a semver.
+For `-i` option, semverq validates the input string as a semver.

 ```
 $ semverq -i '1.2.3-beta+dev-armhf'